MultiPoolMiner/MultiPoolMiner/README.txt

 Q14.
 Is it possible to change the payout currency from BTC to something else when mining on yiimp-based pools such as Zpool, Hash Refinery, etc?
 A14.
 Yes, advanced users can edit the currency settings in each pool file by amending the password field (c=BTC), however, this is not recommended as your payout will become uncertain as all other payout currencies are internally exchanged therefore you may end up losing your earnings due to pool never having enough coins to pay you!

+Q15.
+How do I customise miners to better work with my cards?
+A15.
+Some cards may require special parameters to be used in order to make them (more) stable, such as setting intensity for specific miners/algos/GPUs.
+This can be done by heading to the /Miners folder and editing the relevant miner files.
+For example, for CcminerTpruvot.ps1 you can replace
+"x17" = "" # X17
+with:
+"x17" = " -i 20" # X17 (mind the spaces! " -i 20")
+to add intensity setting for that specific algorithm while used in conjuction with tpruvot's ccminer fork.
+This will result this specific miner on that specific algorithm will use the intensity setting of 20 which may help if you are experiencing driver crashes when using certain cards.
+Please search relevant forums for correct and recommended settings before changing anything!